 Getting your general contractors license in Virginia is not the same as becoming a general contractor in West Virginia.
-The West Virginia Division of Labor has a process for obtaining a contractors license that includes going through several agencies, scheduling exams, and registering your business — all of which include associated fees.
+The West Virginia Division of Labor has a process for obtaining a contractors license that includes going through several agencies, scheduling exams, and registering your business — all of which include associated fees, on top of the cost of general liability insurance.
 You will want to make sure you have everything in line before submitting your application to become a licensed general contractor in West Virginia.

 West Virginia General Contractor License Requirements

 According to the West Virginia Department of Labor, a “general building contractor” is defined as “a person whose principal business is in connection with any structures built, being built or to be built for the support, shelter and enclosure of persons, animals, chattels or movable property of any kind, requiring in the construction the use of more than two contractor classifications, or a person who supervises the whole or any part of the construction.”

 A general contractors license in the state of West Virginia will be more specifically named a “general building contractor license” and will have its own licensing procedure.
 Additionally, if you plan on having a contractor business, you will need to obtain a business registration tax number through the West Virginia State Tax Department, as well as receive a certificate of authority through the West Virginia Secretary of State.
 If you are hiring employees, you will also need proof of workers’ and unemployment compensation.